ModDota/moddota.github.io/_articles/abilities/reutilizing-built-in-modifiers.md

 The modifier_alchemist_chemical_rage tooltip needs to be adjusted to ignore AbilityValues we don't need, and instead use our `bonus_attack_speed` and `bonus_movespeed_percent`.

-1. Go to dota_english.txt, which can be found in the main dota file or in [this repository link](https://raw.githubusercontent.com/dotabuff/d2vpk/master/dota/resource/dota_english.txt)
+1. Go to `dota_english.txt`, which can be found in the main dota file or in [this repository link](https://raw.githubusercontent.com/dotabuff/d2vpk/master/dota/resource/dota_english.txt)

-2. Find the modifier tooltip of the spell we want to modify, copy them into your addon_english and edit them:
+2. Find the modifier tooltip of the spell we want to modify, copy them into your `addon_english.txt` and edit them:

 ```
 "DOTA_Tooltip_modifier_alchemist_chemical_rage"             "Legacy Chemical Rage"
 "DOTA_Tooltip_modifier_alchemist_chemical_rage_Description"	"Increasing attack and movement speed."
 ```

-After modifying the addon_english.txt:
+After modifying the `addon_english.txt`:

 ![img](/images/external/eHpXB-8fe79a1d57.jpg)